ibm-cloud-docs/dns-svcs/cr-add-res-loc.md

 {: ui}

 To add a custom resolver location, from the custom resolver details page:
-1. Click **Add location**.
+1. Fronm the Resolver locations tab, click **Add location**.
 1. Select the subnet from the list menu in the row that appears.

-    Each custom resolver can have a maximum of 2 locations, either within the same subnet or in different subnets.
+   Each custom resolver can have a maximum of three locations within the same subnet, or in different subnets.
+Also, to achieve high availability, you must configure custom resolvers with a minimum of two resolver locations.
-    {: note}
+    {: important}

 The location is added when the subnet selection is made.